centarro/commerce-docs/docs/commerce1/user-guide/pricing.md

 **Configure Action**

 <p>When you are setting the actual math part of the discount, we chose to simply multiply by 0.5 for a 50% discount.
 You could also divide by 2.
 Note also that we have changed the value of the price component type.
 The price component type will show up when you show the price with components.
-Note that if you want to add your own price component type it will likely need to be done in code.
+Note that if you want to add your own price component type it will likely need to be done in code.</p>

 <ul class="screenshot_breadcrumbs">
     <li class="first">Administration</li>